 Barely a month into his term, Mr. Isacson became the first Congressman ever to be denied a passport by the State Department.
 He had wanted to go to Paris for an international congress on the future of Greece, where Communist guerrillas were trying to overthrow the Government.

 One reason for the State Department’s unease may have been Mr. Isacson’s friendship with Vito Marcantonio, a former American Labor Party state chairman who was then a Congressman from East Harlem and who was widely thought to have far-left views.

 Mr. Isacson (like Mr. Marcantonio) denied any links to Communism.
 But in 1948, the Republican, Democratic and Liberal Parties formed a coalition to unseat him.
 Mr. Isacson’s opponent, Isidore Dollinger, charged that much of the incumbent’s support came from Communist-dominated unions.
 Mr. Isacson lost 74,594 votes to 44,257.

 After leaving office, Mr. Isacson lived for about 25 years in Eastchester.
 He continued to practice law and became active in the Democratic Party.
 In recent years, he was an adjunct professor of political science at the Institute of Retired Professionals at Nova University in Fort Lauderdale.

 His first wife, Rose, died eight years ago.
 Another daughter, Jill Blanchard, was killed in her New Rochelle home in 1981 in a crime that remains unsolved.

-Mr. Isacson is survived by his wife, Violet; his daughter; two sisters, Ruth Thielle of Fort Lauderdale and Regina Hymowitz of Great Neck, L.I., five grandchildren and one great-granddaughter.
+His wife, Violet, survived Isacson; his daughter; two sisters, Ruth Thielle of Fort Lauderdale and Regina Hymowitz of Great Neck, L.I., five grandchildren and one great-granddaughter.